Omkar-Hankare/Personal-Website/README.md

-This a personal website that i made with React.js as a front end library, Bootstrap and CSS
+This a personal website that I made with React.js as a front end library, Bootstrap and CSS